ga-wdi-boston/ember-object/README.md

 joe.sayHello(); // "Hi, my name is Joe, and I'm a developer"
 ```

-The way that Ember uses Ember classes is very similar to how Rails uses Ruby
+Ember uses Ember Classes very similarly to how Rails uses Ruby Classes.
- classes.
-Essentially, Ember provides a number of in-built Ember Classes
- (e.g. `Ember.Application`, `Ember.Route`, `Ember.Controller`, `Ember.View`,
+A number of Ember Classes are built in (e.g. `Ember.Application`, `Ember.Route`,
- `Ember.Component`),
- and each time we want to create a new Route/Controller/etc,
+ `Ember.Component`), and each time we want to create a new Route/Component/etc,
- we sub-class one of those existing classes using the `.extend` method.
+ we sub-class one of those existing classes, using the `.extend` method.

 For instance, suppose that we want to create a new Route.
 Ember has a generator, much like Rails and Express, and we can use it to create
  a new Route by running `ember g route about`.
 As you can see, Ember has created a couple of new files for us; here's what
- `app/routes/about.js` looks like:
+ `app/about/routes.js` looks like:

 ```js
 import Ember from 'ember';    // This line makes all predefined Ember code accessible in this file.